 Some elements of Kung Fu, such as gymnastic and breathing exercises, meditation and endurance training, even without reference to martial application, are just preparation parts.
 However, this elements, are being practiced from many people lifetime long as a very effective method to stay healthy and in good condition.

 About Milenko Kozlica

 Since his childhood Milenko’s life is embossed with martial arts, Far East philosophy Qi Gong and Yoga.
 As a young boy he was impressed with far east martial arts and he started with training of Kung Fu.
 The training in local Kung Fu club was not enough for him, so he made his own trainings place at home where he could practice daily.

-Through his integral approach of Shaolin Kung Fu Milenko used to deal very extensive with the doctrine of Kung Fu.
-His attitude to learn from the best brought Milenko to world’s famous Kung Fu masters.
+Through his integral approach of Shaolin Kung Fu Miko used to deal very extensive with the doctrine of Martial Art.
+His attitude to learn from the best brought Miko to world’s famous Kung Fu masters.

 He experienced biggest influence from Wong Shun Leung, Philipp Bayer, Barry Lee Dan (Daniel Arca) Inosanto.

 Meanwhile Milenko lives with his wife and two sons in St Poelten, Austria, where he has established his Miko Kung Fu Club and as graduate personal trainer he helps and supports many ambitious people.
 His reputation brings him frequent invitations from other Kung Fu centers.